The Kids Are Alright (1979 film): Television shows and interviews

-The film starts with a bang—literally—at the band's only US variety show appearance.
-On 15 September 1967, the Who appeared on the CBS show The Smothers Brothers Comedy Hour in Los Angeles following the end of their first US tour.
-They lip-synched the songs "I Can See For Miles" and "My Generation" and engaged host Tommy Smothers in some witty ad-libs before "My Generation".
-After the performance, the band began smashing their instruments.
-Moon had packed an explosive charge in his bass drum which set Townshend's hair on fire and rendered him temporarily deaf for 20 minutes, while cymbal shrapnel left a gash in Moon's arm.
-Townshend then took the acoustic guitar Smothers was holding and smashed it to bits on the ground.
+The film starts with a bang -- literally -- with the band's only US variety show appearance.
+On September 15, 1967 the Who tapes their guest spot on the CBS show The Smothers Brothers Comedy Hour in Los Angeles following the end of their first US tour.
+Airing two days later, they mime to their soon-to-be-released single "I Can See For Miles" and engage host Tommy Smothers in some witty repartee before lip-syncing to a newly-recorded backing track of "My Generation."

+As the song concludes with flash pot explosions, feedback and manic drumming, Pete attacks his amp with the neck of his guitar, then takes the instrument and wallops the floor, and finally tosses it away.
+Keith then sets off an explosive charge hidden in his bass drum -- along with a smaller one placed earlier by the show's staff -- which shocks the audience, singes Townshend's hair and temporarily deafens his right ear, and propels cymbal shrapnel into Moon's arm.
+As stunned co-host Tommy returns to the stage holding his own acoustic guitar, Townshend takes it from him and smashes it up as well.

 Clips of a 1973 interview from London Weekend Television's Russell Harty Plus appear six times throughout the film.
 While Harty delves into the background of the members' lives, Moon again steals the show as he rips off Townshend's shirt sleeve and then promptly strips down to his underwear.

 One of the TV interviews included in the film features Ken Russell, the director of the film Tommy, who makes his mark with his exaggeratedly passionate plea: "I think that Townshend, the Who, Roger Daltrey, Entwistle, Moon could rise this country out of its decadent ambient state better than Wilson or all of those crappy people could ever hope to achieve!"

 An early performance from ABC Television's Shindig! and one of only two surviving tapes from the group's many appearances on the British program Ready Steady Go!, both recorded in 1965, are included along with numerous interview clips from BBC Radio, as well as mostly black & white interviews, stage, and blue-screen performances (such as of Tommy, Can You Hear Me?) on the music programme Beat-Club, recorded at the Radio Bremen studios in Hamburg, Germany.
-Segments filmed in each of the band member's homes include several conversations between Moon and fellow drummer Ringo Starr.
+Segments filmed in each of the band member's homes include several conversations between Moon and good friend, drummer Ringo Starr.